godkingjay/turbo-nextui-starter/README.md

 ### Contributing

-We love your contributions and do our best to provide you with mentorship and support.
+We love your contributions and we will do our best to provide you with mentorship and support.

 Get more details in our [Contributing Guide](https://github.com/godkingjay/turbo-nextui-starter/blob/master/CONTRIBUTING.md).